yishn/sinho/README.md

 }
 ```

 Alternatively, you can also write templates using pure JavaScript.
+We will be
+using TypeScript and JSX for the rest of the guide.

 ### Components